naseem-shawarba/Sorting-Algorithms-Implementation/Merge_Sort/README.md

-# Sorting Algorithm: Quick Sort
+# Sorting Algorithm: Merge Sort

-This folder contains an implementation of Quick Sort sorting algorithm in C programming language.
+This folder contains an implementation of Merge Sort sorting algorithm in C programming language.

 ## How to Compile